 Many practitioners, especially beginners, find competing in Brazilian jiu-jitsu a stressful experience.
 Even with a high success rate game plan, a white belt will face several challenges in his first BJJ tournament and beyond.
-In these circumstances, you may wonder; Is competing in white belt BJJ tournaments worthwhile?
+In these circumstances, you may wonder; Is competing in white belt BJJ events worthwhile?

 Brazilian jiu-jitsu tournaments will help competitors improve their grappling skills and performance.
 As a result, this practice is beneficial to all levels of BJJ practitioners, including white belts.